lithdew/healthdb/README.md

 The micropayments protocol is a Move smart contract that allows for deferring the finality of payments between the user and the compute used to run the AI agent in order to optimize transaction fees.

+A `HEALTH` token was created to represent the micropayments protocol, with intentions to have the token be used to foster a computing marketplace and developer community that powers a health-focused AI agent ecosystem.

 To install dependencies:

 ```bash